Fujifilm

 Venture Round in 2017

-BONAC Corporation focuses on the research, development, manufacturing, and commercialization of nucleic acid pharmaceutical products, utilizing advanced nucleic acid platform technology.
-Established in 2010 and headquartered in Kurume, Japan, with an office in Tokyo, the company specializes in the production and sale of nucleic acid ingredients.
-BONAC offers a comprehensive suite of services that includes drug substance manufacturing and support for drug development, aiming to facilitate access to innovative drug substances for pharmaceutical and cosmetic manufacturers.
-Through its efforts, BONAC addresses unmet medical needs by advancing RNA technology and developing effective nucleic acid medicines.
+BONAC Corporation is a biotechnology company focused on the research, development, and commercialization of nucleic acid pharmaceutical products utilizing advanced nucleic acid platform technology.
+Established in 2010 and headquartered in Kurume, Japan, with a branch office in Tokyo, BONAC specializes in manufacturing nucleic acid drug substances and providing comprehensive drug development support.
+The company aims to enable drug and cosmetic manufacturers to access innovative drug substances that address unmet medical needs through its expertise in nucleic acid medicines and RNA technology.

 RegCell